exonum/exonum-doc/src/advanced/network.md

 which are the part of JSON serialization of transactions.
 Read requests are generally not authenticated.

-Full nodes uses [Iron framework](http://ironframework.io/) to implement RESTful HTTP API.
+Full nodes use [Iron framework](http://ironframework.io/) to implement RESTful HTTP API.
 Addresses for public and private API endpoints are specified in the [`node.api`](../architecture/configuration.md#nodeapi) section of the local configuration.

 ### Service Endpoints

-Endpoints for a particular service are defined via [`public_api_handler` and `private_api_handler` hooks](../architecture/services.md#rest-api-initialization).
+API endpoints for a particular service are defined via [`public_api_handler` and `private_api_handler` hooks](../architecture/services.md#rest-api-initialization).
 All service endpoints are prefixed with [`/api/services/{service_name}`](../architecture/services.md#service-identifiers), where `service_name` is a string service identifier.
 This identifier needs